AndreasLETANTER/R-Type/RFC - Client Server.md

 ## 3 - Network Protocol

-The network component should use a standardized protocol for communication.
-We propose using TCP/IP for reliable communication between game clients and the game server.
-UDP may be considered for specific real-time data transfer
+The network should use a standardized protocol for communication.

 | Status codes | Description |
 | --- | --- |